pathri/ClinicalTrials_Prediction/DataFusion/readme.md

 # Data Fusion

-All the files (python scripts or python notebooks) in this folder deals with data fusion operations i.e intra fusion (mapping between databses) and inter fusion (mapping across databases).
+All the files (python scripts or python notebooks) in this folder deals with data fusion operations i.e intra fusion (mapping between a database) and inter fusion (mapping across databases).

 ## Brief Description of each file :